Last Updated on April 25, 2023 by The Filtery

 Bonus: Fresh Monster Temporary Kids Hair Chalk

-How to Make Non-Toxic Sidewalk Chalk
+How to DIY Non-Toxic Sidewalk Chalk

-In addition to purchasing sidewalk chalk, you have the option to make it with your own two hands, something that’s ideal if you want to be 100% sure about the ingredients.
+In addition to purchasing sidewalk chalk, you have the option to make it with your own two hands—something that’s ideal if you want to be 100% sure about the ingredients.

 You can whip up this two-ingredient, non-toxic chalk recipe from Miniature Masterminds, or you can turn to this tutorial from The Pistachio Project that uses hot water, herbal powder, flour, and calcium carbonate.